bbc/melchett/README.md

 ```
 If no `timingHeader` is provided or it was absent in the response, `melchett` will fall back to a less accurate timing calculation.

-Alternatively, if an error occurs at some point in the request/response chain it is added to the log object.
+Alternatively, if an error occurs at some point in the request/response chain it is added to the returned object.
 Error objects typically have the following structure:
 ```
 {
-    error_name: 'ESTATUS500',
+    name: 'ESTATUS500',
-    error_message: 'Status code 500 received',
+    message: 'Status code 500 received',
-    error_details: 'Internal Server Error'
+    details: 'Internal Server Error'
 }
 ```